occ366/akamai/README.md

 # akamai

-set of modules to connect to papi akamai apis for managment
+Set of modules to connect to papi akamai apis for managment

 __python3 is needed